 More about cycling & Tartu.

-Madis Lepajõe was vice-president of European Cycling Union for 8 years and is now a member of UCI's commissaires commission.
-Madis is a longtime UCI commissaire and second maire of Tartu.
+Madis Lepajõe was vice-president of European Cycling Union for 8 years and he was a member of UCI's commissaires commission after that.
+Madis was a longtime UCI commissaire and he was the second maire of Tartu at the moment he passed away in 2020.

 There are 4 guys from Tartu working for World Tour team Bora Hansgrohe, better known as the team of Peter Sagan: kitchen truck driver Ard Kodanik and mechanics Risto Usin, Gerd Kodanik & Veiko Lopman.